apache/amoro-site/arctic-docs/content/admin-guides/managing-optimizers.md

 ### Add optimizer group

-You can add an optimizer group on the Arctic dashboard by following these steps:
+You can add an optimizer group on the Amoro dashboard by following these steps:

 1.Click the "Add Group" button in the top left corner of the `Optimizer Groups` page.
 ![add-optimizer-group](../images/admin/add-optimizer-group.png)